 The adventurous can approach by crossing on the tidal causeway, but wearing shorts is recommended!
 One of our expert French native guides will be keeping you on course, whilst noting the local flora and fauna, pointing out some of the many points of interest, and explaining about the famous salted sheep.

 French markets are always lively and colourful.
 You will see all kinds of stalls, including fruits and vegetables of the season, fresh fish and sea food, and French livestock such as chicken and rabbits.
 You can join the bustle, buying all kind of souvenirs from French fashion, jewellery and sunglasses, to the traditional Camembert or Normandy cider.
 You’ll certainly find the ‘hot produce’ stalls with their evocative smells of pancakes, saucisses grillées and more, are impossible to walk by without sampling!

-If your group would like have a little R&R and unwind a little, there are many delightful sandy beaches, perfect for an impromptu picnic.
+If your group would like to relax and chill out, there are many delightful sandy beaches, perfect for an impromptu picnic.
 One of our French native guides will be happy to organise beach games.
 Alternatively, your guide can take you on a beautiful coastal walk, and tell you about the wildlife, and the reasons for the rapid transformation of the coastline.

 Goats Cheese Farm

-Observe all the processes involved in the production of this unique product, culminating in a tasting session.
+Observe all the processes involved in the production of this unique product.
+Ends with a lovely tasting session!